-Which Garmin Forerunner should you buy?
+Which Garmin Forerunner model should you buy?

 When you're a runner, the size of your smartwatch makes a huge difference in the wearable experience.
 You don't want a giant bulky device that's going to get in the way of your workouts.
 Fortunately, all of the Garmin Forerunner designs take this into careful consideration.
 There is a wide variety of sizes to choose from and some models even offer more than one size option.

-If you want to keep things as compact and lightweight as possible, the Garmin Forerunner 35 and 45 are both good choices.
+If you want to keep things as compact and lightweight as possible, the Garmin Forerunner 35 and 55 are both good choices.
 For starters, the Forerunner 35 is different from the other models in that it has a rectangular design rather than a circular one.
-The dimensions are 35.5-by-40.7-by-13.3 mm and it weighs just over 37g.
-The Forerunner 45, on the other hand, comes in two sizes.
-You can choose either a 39mm or 42mm case, which weighs in at 32g and 36g, respectively.
-These Forerunner models are some of the smallest and most lightweight options.
+The dimensions are 35.5-by-40.7-by-13.3mm and it weighs just over 37g.
+The Forerunner 55 is also pretty lightweight at 37g and has slightly larger dimensions of 42-by-42-by-11.6mm.
+These Forerunner models are some of the smallest and most lightweight options, so it's easy to find something compact.

 If you appreciate a larger display and a more durable design, the Forerunner 245 is an excellent choice.
 It comes in a 42mm case with a 1.2-inch display.
 The Forerunner 745 is similar and has a 44mm case and a bit more weight to it at 47g.
 If you want one of the biggest options possible, the Forerunner 945 will meet your needs.
 It comes in a 47mm case and weighs 50g.